kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### `kubelet_pod_deferred_resize_accepted_total`

 This metric tracks the total number of resize requests that the Kubelet originally marked as deferred but later accepted.
-This metric primarily exists because if a deferred resize is accepted through the timed retry as opposed to being explicitly signaled, it indicates an issue in the Kubelet's logic for handling deferred resizes that we should fix.
+This metric primarily exists because if a deferred resize is accepted through the timed retry (as opposed to being triggered by an event such as another pod being deleted or sized down), it indicates an issue in the Kubelet's logic for handling deferred resizes that we should fix.

 Labels:
-  - `retry_reason` - whether the resize was accepted through the timed retry or explicitly signaled.
-Possible values: `timed`, `signaled`.
+  - `accepted_reason` - whether the resize was accepted through the timed retry or due to another pod event.
+Possible values: `periodic_retry`, `event_based`.

 This metric is recorded as a counter.